 - Optional Fresh Herbs – Thyme and rosemary are very complimentary to this recipe, fresh herbs really add a nice natural flavor to the lamb.

-*Be sure to see the recipe card below for ingredients, amounts & instructions!*
+Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!

-Whip up this restaurant-style main dish at home in no time!
-Grab a heavy bottomed skillet (cast iron is ideal for pan searing meats) and let's get started!
+Whip up this restaurant-style main dish at home in no time.
+Grab a heavy bottomed skillet (cast iron is ideal for pan searing meats) and let's get started.

 - Prepare.
 Place a large skillet or non-stick sauté pan on medium-high heat and add 1 tablespoon extra virgin olive oil.
 While waiting for the olive oil to come to a shimmer, pat 1 pound of lamb chops dry with paper towels and season them generously with 2 teaspoons lamb rub (or more, to taste).